Jonathan-Luo01/Jonathan_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 # First Milestone
-My first milestone was completely assembling the cat body board.
-I inserted the LED, transistor, resistor, and photoresistor into the cat body board.
-Then, I proceeded to use the soldering iron to solder each of these parts into the board.
-At first, I was unfamiliar with soldering, and so the initial soldering was messy, requiring me to clean up the solder left outside the pins.
-When the solder cooled, I snipped off the extra wires extending from the parts.
-The most important part was the photoresistor, which would limit the electricity flow if light was detected.
-After completing this, I would need to assemble the base of the Mini Cat Lamp.
+My first milestone was setting the Raspberry Pi up and installing the necessary programs to run the code.
+I installed Raspberry Pi Imager and OBS Studio to set up the SD card for the Raspberry Pi and connect the Pi to my laptop.
+I used openCV to detect objects in the video and send emails with an image of the object boxed in green.
+In this section  of the project, I faced the most challenges when I was first trying to set up the Raspberry Pi.
+The Raspberry Pi's plastic connector was broken, so it was unable to detect the camera module.
+Initially, the program on the SD card was corrupted, so I had to reinstall it.
+My next goal is to assemble the metal casing of the security camera.

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**